barrel/barrel-dev-best-practices/platforms/shopify.md

   {{ color }}
 {% endfor %}
 ```

 - Convert a string to a number using a math filter like `minus`:

 ```
 {% assign string_number = '5000' %}
 {% assign number = string_number | minus: 0 %}
 ```

 #### Structure a Snippet
 - Snippets that are used in multiple templates (Modules like `hero` or `slideshow` - Components like `button` or `image`) shouldn't have any hard coded content - only variables whose values are inherited from the snippet parameters.
-All snippets variables should have a default value.
+All snippets variables should have a default value:

 ```
 {% include 'hero', title: my_title, content: my_content %}